Cincinnati is home to one of 4 state-approved casinos, the Hard Rock Casino Cincinnati.

 Opened in the spring of 2013, this is the newest of the four Ohio casinos.

 Just to north and east of the heart of downtown, Hard Rock Cincinnati Casino is situated on the corner of Eggleston Avenue and the Central Parkway.

 It’s real, regular traditional 24 hour-a-day casino, similar to the ones you’ll find in Las Vegas.

 The casino floor space is 108,000 square feet, putting it right up there with many of the resorts on the Strip.

-Hard Rock Cincinnati has 1,828 slot machines/video poker machines, and 84 table games.
+Hard Rock Cincinnati has 1,600 slot machines/video poker machines, and close to 100 live table games.
 These include Let It Ride, Pai Gow, mini-baccarat, traditional blackjack games, along with several blackjack variants, such as free bet blackjack, and “Zappit Blackjack.”
 In this game, when you are dealt two-card hands totaling 15, 16, 17, or 18 – you can choose to get two new cards.